1RWT16KU1D/Dynamic-Music-Insertion/README.md

 ## Additional Info
 - In `scripts/make.py` and `scripts/insert.py`, you'll see an `OFFSET_TO_PUT` variable at the top of the file.
 Modify that to change where the songs would be inserted.
 - Additionally, set `SEARCH_FREE_SPACE` in `make.py` to `False` if do not want the repo to search for free space while inserting the songs.
 Though, it is better to keep that option as `True`.
+- Use the All Instruments Patch mentioned above for easier insertion.
+This way, you won't have to worry about searching voicegroups for every song.

 ### Credits